OPC Annual Awards Dinner

 - Two Nations, One Aquifer: A series about water at the border Albuquerque Journal

 If you’d like to join them, you’ll find more information, an FAQ, and the application at www.mcgrawcenter.org.
-If you have a project you’d like to discuss, you can contact us at email@example.com.
-Applications for Summer 2020 Fellowship are due July 31, 2020 (please note change from earlier date of 7/17/20).
-Winter 2021 applications will be due January 15, 2021.
+You can also contact us at email@example.com with further questions.
+Applications for Winter 2021 Fellowship are due January 29, 2021.
+Summer 2021 applications will be due July 16, 2021.

 The McGraw Center for Business Journalism was established at the Newmark Graduate School of Journalism at CUNY in 2014 by the family of the late Harold W. McGraw, Jr., former chairman and CEO of McGraw-Hill and long-time publisher of BusinessWeek magazine.
 The Center is dedicated to enhancing the depth and quality of business and economic news coverage through training, student scholarships and support for veteran journalists.